 Do you snore or wake up gasping for air?

-Loud, aggressive snoring is a sign of obstructive sleep apnea, the most common out of all the sleep disorders.
-Obstructive sleep apnea (OSA) is a serious health condition that affects your quality of sleep and your overall health.
-If you do not seek treatment for your sleep apnea, it can often lead to severe health complications that can affect your quality of life
+Loud, aggressive snoring is a sign of obstructive sleep apnea, the most common sleep disorder.
+Obstructive sleep apnea (OSA) is a serious health condition affecting your quality of sleep and overall health.
+If you do not seek treatment for your sleep apnea, it can lead to severe health complications that can affect your quality of life.

 DC Precision Dentistry is home to Dr. Justin Deckard.
-As an esteemed member of the American Academy of Dental Sleep Medicine, Dr. Deckard has undergone advanced training in order to provide effective treatment for those suffering from sleep apnea.
+An esteemed member of the American Academy of Dental Sleep Medicine, Dr. Deckard has undergone advanced training to provide effective treatment for sleep apnea patients.

-Dr. Deckard can work with patients to spot signs of sleep apnea, get a sleep study done, and design a treatment plan to address their symptoms.
+Dr. Deckard can help patients to spot signs of sleep apnea.
+He can also arrange a sleep study and design a treatment plan to address their symptoms.
 We encourage patients to discuss any symptoms they may be experiencing during their next appointment.
-In addition to treating sleep apnea, we provide treatment for many common dental concerns.
+In addition to treating sleep apnea, we treat many common dental concerns.

 What is Sleep Apnea?